 - Rule of Three: Reardon goes berserk and gets shot three times.

-Little did I realize that less than a year later, she and I would have an even more exciting adventure, which is coming soon to your neighborhood theater — with a possible nude scene by Juliette.
+- Sequel Hook: A joke one.
+(It may be an homage to the similar closing lines of Jean-Luc Godard's Bande à part.)Rigby Reardon: Little did I realize that less than a year later, she and I would have an even more exciting adventure, which is coming soon to your neighborhood theater—with a possible nude scene by Juliet.

 - Stock Footage: In this case, footage from well-known movies.